Safety-Critical Control with Input Delay in Dynamic Environment: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{afety} is of great importance in many modern control systems.
-Safety-critical control covers a wide spectrum of applications ranging from automated vehicles~\cite{Niletal2016, HeOrosz2018} through robotics~\cite{Teng2021, tordesillas2019faster, Kousik2020, Nubert2020} and multi-robot systems~\cite{Panagou2016, glotfelter2017nonsmooth, Srinivasan2018}, to controlling the spread of infectious diseases~\cite{ames2020safety,Molnar2021lcss}.
-Notably, in many applications safety is affected by a dynamically changing environment that surrounds the control system.
-For example, robots must avoid collision with other agents in multi-robot systems~\cite{Falconi2014, Santillo2021}, automated vehicles must be safe with respect to other road users~\cite{schwarting2018planning}, and robotic manipulators must collaborate safely with their human operator~\cite{Zanchettin2016, Landi2019, Singletary2019}.
+\IEEEPARstart{S}{afety} is of great importance in many control systems, including a wide spectrum of applications from automated vehicles~\cite{Niletal2016, HeOrosz2018} through robotics~\cite{Teng2021, tordesillas2019faster, Kousik2020, Nubert2020} and multi-robot systems~\cite{Panagou2016, glotfelter2017nonsmooth, Srinivasan2018}, to controlling the spread of infectious diseases~\cite{ames2020safety,Molnar2021lcss}.
+Notably, safety is often affected by a dynamic environment that surrounds the control system.
+For example, robots must avoid collision with other agents in multi-robot systems~\cite{Falconi2014, Santillo2021}, automated vehicles must drive safely amongst other road users~\cite{schwarting2018planning}, and robotic manipulators must collaborate safely with their human operator~\cite{Zanchettin2016, Landi2019, Singletary2019}.

-Such strict safety requirements call for theoretical safety guarantees and provably safe controllers.
-To achieve safety, control synthesis must take into account how the control system interacts with its environment.
-As the environment of many engineering systems changes over time, one must ensure that this dynamic evolution does not lead to safety violations.
+Strict safety requirements call for theoretical safety guarantees and provably safe controllers.
+Thus, control synthesis must take into account how the control system interacts with its environment, and it must ensure that environment's evolution does not lead to safety violations.
 As such, dynamic environments pose a major challenge for safety-critical control.